pardawalla/automation-test-v2/README.md

 ## To run the tests
 - Download the appropriate version of the ChromeDriver, (based on your OS and Chrome ver), from [here](https://chromedriver.chromium.org/downloads), and place it the `../src/test/resources/drivers/` folder.
+Please ensure the name of the dirver is `chromedriver`, and not `chromedriver.exe` etc.
 - Check the listing `https://www.trademe.co.nz/a/motors/cars/toyota/c-hr/listing/3855382911` still exists.
 If not then choose another listing and update the test data as appropriate in `../src/test/java/automation/test/searchUsedCars.java` file.